axelitus/fuel-pkg-history/README.md

 );
 ```

 Then just run the following command on the terminal from where the oil command is (this command uses the changes proposed in the pull request [45](https://github.com/fuel/oil/pull/45) in the [GitHub Oil Repo](https://github.com/fuel/oil).
-If you are not using this changes, you can ommit the folder=history part and please make sure to rename the newly created 'pkg-history' folder to 'history' under the packages folder):
+If you are not using this changes, you can ommit the 'folder=history' part from the following command and please make sure to rename the newly created 'pkg-history' folder to 'history' under the packages folder or the package won't work):

 ```
 php oil package install pkg-history folder=history